probe-rs/vscode/README.md

   - [x] Supports `reset-after-flashing`
   - [x] Supports `halt-after-reset`.
 This will allow you to set breakpoints in your main() function.
 - [x] Set, clear, disable, enable **Breakpoints**
+  - [ ] TODO: There is a known issue that prevents too many changes to breakpoints in one session.
+If you run into it, just restart your session.
 - [x] **Step Over** executing code
   - [x] Step Over works at 'instruction' granularity, so sometimes requires multiple steps per line of code
   - [ ] Stepping at 'line' level, Step Into, Step Out, does not work yet